LubnaHaddad1/LubnaHaddad1/README.md

 <h1 align="center">Hi 👋, I'm Lubna</h1>
-<h5 align="center">A fresh Computer Engineering Graduate and a passionate learner from Palestine.
+<h5 align="center">A fresh Computer Engineering Graduate and a passionate learner.
 Still at the beginning of my journey, but excited for every challenge ahead! :)</h5>

-- 🌱 I’m currently learning **C++, Problem Solving**
+- 🌱 I’m currently learning **Problem Solving**

 - 📫 How to reach me **lubnahaddad91@gmail.com**